-4.1.
-The SVM Algorithm
+4.1 The SVM Algorithm

-To classify the resulting segments from the region growing algorithm, we use the support vector machine (SVM) algorithm.
-The SVM was originally proposed by Boser, et. al. [7], and has been a centerpiece in much work on classification and regression.
+To classify the resulting segments from the region growing algorithm, we use the SVM algorithm.
+The SVM was originally proposed by Boser, et. al. [2], and has been a centerpiece in much work on classification and regression.
 Since the SVM algorithm also requires a feature vector for each item to be classified, a new feature vector needs to be defined for each segment obtained in the segmentation step.

-Specifically, weighted SVM, with a class specific misclassification parameters $C{\pm 1}$, is used to classify the segments.
-By changing the weights of $C{\pm 1}$ it is possible to traverse a receiver operating characteristic (ROC) curve, exploring the tradeoff between the false and true positives.
+The specific SVM algorithm used is weighted SVM.
+Weighted SVM makes it is possible to traverse a receiver operating characteristic (ROC) curve, exploring the tradeoff between the false and true positives.